wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-api-2015-02-28-preview.md

 - `api-key`: Required.
 The `api-key` is used to
 - authenticate the request to your Search service.
 It is a string value, unique to your service.
 The **Create Index** request must include an `api-key` header set to your admin key (as opposed to a query key).

 You will also need the service name to construct the request URL.
-You can get both the service name and `api-key` from your service dashboard in the Azure Portal.
-See [Create an Azure Search service in the portal](search-create-service-portal.md) for page navigation help.
+You can get both the service name and `api-key` from your service dashboard in the Azure Management Portal.
+See [Create an Azure Search service in the portal](/documentation/articles/search-create-service-portal) for page navigation help.

 <a name="RequestData"></a>
 **Request Body Syntax**